-Horticultural LED Grow Light (200W–1000W)
+Horticultural LED Grow Light 200W–1000W | China

 The three metrics that matter are PPF, PPFD, and PPE.
 PPF (Photosynthetic Photon Flux) is the total photon output of the fixture in µmol/s — a fixture-level number measured in an integrating sphere.
 PPFD (Photosynthetic Photon Flux Density) is the photon flux received at a specific point on the canopy, measured in µmol/m²/s at a stated distance and coverage area.
 PPE (Photon Efficacy) is the ratio of PPF to input wattage in µmol/J — the efficiency metric equivalent to lm/W in general lighting.
 PPE ≥2.5 µmol/J is the current commercial baseline; top-tier fixtures using Samsung LM301H at reduced drive current reach 3.0 µmol/J and above.

 The dominant form factor in the market is the quantum board: a large-format aluminum PCB carrying many small, surface-mount LED chips spread across a wide area.
-This distributes heat across the entire board surface rather than concentrating it at a few high-power COB emitters.
+This distributes heat across the entire board surface rather than concentrating it at a few high-power COB LED emitters.
 The result is lower junction temperatures, better L90 lifespan, and more uniform PPFD distribution across the canopy — critical for preventing hot spots in dense cultivation.

 Application requirements vary significantly across the three main segments.
 Cannabis cultivation splits into two distinct growth stages: vegetative (18 hours on / 6 hours off, blue-dominant spectrum around 5000–6500K, target PPFD 400–600 µmol/m²/s) and flowering (12 hours on / 12 hours off, red-dominant spectrum around 2700–3000K, target PPFD 600–1,000 µmol/m²/s).
 Many commercial cultivators use a broad-spectrum white light throughout both stages and adjust photoperiod rather than spectrum, which simplifies fixture procurement.
 Leafy vegetables and herbs in vertical farms operate at lower PPFD — typically 200–400 µmol/m²/s — with tighter coverage requirements per rack tier.
 Propagation and seedling applications require the lowest PPFD (100–200 µmol/m²/s) but place the highest demand on uniformity, since a single tray may contain hundreds of cuttings that all need consistent light exposure.

 Dimming control is standard on commercial-grade fixtures.
 The 0–10V analog input is the most common interface for integration with environmental controllers.
 RJ14 daisy-chain connectors allow multiple fixtures to be linked and controlled as a group from a single controller output, which simplifies large installation wiring.
+For seasonal demand patterns across grow lights and related fixtures, see our roundup of top LED and solar imports from China.

 LED chip verification.
 Samsung LM301H and LM301B are the two most widely specified chips in this product category.
 Both have verifiable bin codes printed on the reel packaging and on individual chip markings.
 Request the Certificate of Analysis (COA) from Samsung for the specific reel batch used in your order.
 The COA will show the bin code, flux bin, forward voltage, and chromaticity coordinates.
 Match these against the chips on the finished PCB.
 Osram SSL80 is an acceptable alternative with comparable performance.
 Generic “Samsung equivalent” chips from Chinese fabs are not equivalent — they typically measure 10–20% lower PPE than Samsung chips at the same drive conditions.